 H.18.
-Do certifications and covenants apply to successors?
+If an Eligible Borrower is sold, will the certifications and covenants apply to its successors?

-An Eligible Borrower was required to commit to comply with certifications and covenants included in the Borrower Certifications and Covenants, including repurchase, capital distribution, and compensation restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act.
-If a Borrower is acquired or otherwise merged into another business, the acquiring or resulting entity would generally assume all rights and obligations of the Borrower, including the rights and obligations of the predecessor entity under a Main Street loan.8

-8 Borrowers should ensure that any such transaction complies with their loan agreement, and that all required consents or waivers are obtained.
+An Eligible Borrower was required to commit to comply with the certifications and covenants included in the Borrower Certifications and Covenants, including the repurchase, capital distribution, and compensation restrictions that apply to direct loan programs under section 4003(c)(3)(A)(ii) of the CARES Act (collectively, "Direct Loan Restrictions").
+If an Eligible Borrower is acquired or otherwise merged into another business, the acquiring or resulting entity would generally assume all rights and obligations of the Eligible Borrower, including the rights and obligations of the predecessor entity under a Main Street loan.
+In all cases, an Eligible Borrower should first ensure that any proposed sale complies with the terms of the Main Street loan agreement so long as that Main Street loan remains outstanding, and that all required consents or waivers are obtained.